 Advanced Sports Betting Regulation

-As gaming jurisdictions wait to hear the U.S. Supreme Court’s ruling on PASPA and legalized sports betting, many have begun to invest in capacity building among their regulatory leadership.
-The International Center for Gaming Regulation provides this 2-day intensive seminar on regulation of sports betting.
+As gaming jurisdictions are preparing for an expansion of sports wagering after the U.S. Supreme Court’s ruling on PASPA, whether or not your jurisdiction is looking to legalize and regulate sports betting right away, now is the time to gain an in-depth understanding about how regulated sports betting works.
+The International Center for Gaming Regulation provides this 2-day intensive seminar on the regulation of sports betting.

-Our program explores tactics and procedures for how jurisdictions have approached the regulation of sports betting.
-Learn from experts in the only state legally permitted to operate full-scale sports wagering.
+Our program* explores tactics and procedures for how jurisdictions have approached the regulation of sports betting.
+Learn from experts in the only state that was legally permitted to operate full-scale sports wagering.

 - Global Sports Betting Landscape